AppFlowy-IO/AppFlowy-Cloud/doc/DEPLOYMENT.md

 # or else no user will be able to be authenticated
 GOTRUE_MAILER_AUTOCONFIRM=true

-# if you enable mail confirmation, you need to set the SMTP configuration below
+# If you require mail confirmation, you need to set the SMTP configuration below
+# and set `GOTRUE_MAILER_AUTOCONFIRM` to be false
 GOTRUE_SMTP_HOST=smtp.gmail.com
 GOTRUE_SMTP_PORT=465
 GOTRUE_SMTP_USER=user1@example.com